LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

 Match Wrong ``if`` With ``else``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The fact that the else part of an if statement is optional can cause
-problems if you do not consistently put the substatements for the true
+If you do not consistently put the substatements for the true
-and false choices inside braces.
-Even if you do
+and false choices inside braces, you can run into problems from
+the fact that the else part of an if statement is optional.
+Even if you use braces consistently,
-this consistently, you may well need to read code that does not place
+you may well need to read code that does not place
 braces around single statements.
 If C# understood indentation as
 in the recommended formatting style (or as required in Python),
 the following would be OK::